Khakra (Swad) (1 Serving) and Tea with Milk and Sugar (1 Teacup (6 Fl Oz))

 How to consume Khakra, Tea With Milk And Sugar without glucose spikes

-Pair your snack with a source of protein or fiber, such as a handful of almonds or a small bowl of yogurt, to slow down the absorption of glucose.
+Include a source of protein such as a handful of nuts, a boiled egg, or yogurt to help slow down the absorption of carbohydrates.

 Choose Whole Grain Khakra